KrishnaswamyLab/SAUCIE/README.md

 ```

 ## Example
 See `scripts/example.py` for an example of running SAUCIE on data.
+You can also see a tutorial on Google Colab [here](https://colab.research.google.com/github/KrishnaswamyLab/SingleCellWorkshop/blob/master/exercises/Deep_Learning/notebooks/02_Answers_Exploratory_analysis_of_single_cell_data_with_SAUCIE.ipynb).

 ## Running
 SAUCIE also comes with the option of running a full cohort of samples if the data is prepared in a specific way under `scripts/SAUCIE.py`.
 Namely, for a folder of CSV (or FCS files if the flag --fcs is provided), an example of how to use SAUCIE for both batch correction and clustering is: